 Like all statistics, the pay gap can be as broad or as granular as you make it.
 When we look at women of color, we see that their salaries average just over 60 percent of that of white men.
 Hispanic women earn even less, at 53 percent.

 The pay gap can also be broken down by profession.
 However, even in traditionally female-dominated fields like nursing, we still see that women earn less than their male counterparts.
 We see the largest gap in the financial industry, where female financial consultants and money managers earn about 65 percent of their male counterparts’ salaries.

 Location also matters.
 Even within the United States, the numbers vary wildly depending on what state you look at.
 Louisiana typically ranks last of all 50 states, with women earning less than 70 percent of what men earn.
-These state by state variances have several causes.
+These state by state variances have several causes, including the following: